Paterson in Passaic County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Patriots & Patriotism • War, US Revolutionary.
 A significant historical year for this entry is 1929.

 Location.
 40° 54.946′ N, 74° 8.207′ W. Marker is in Paterson, New Jersey, in Passaic County.
-Marker is at the intersection of E Park Drive and East Side Park Road, on the left when traveling north on E Park Drive.
+It is at the intersection of E Park Drive and East Side Park Road, on the left when traveling north on E Park Drive.
 Marker is located in East Side Park in Paterson, NJ.
 Touch for map.
 Marker is in this post office area: Paterson NJ 07504, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Abraham Godwin (within shouting distance of this marker); Passaic County Soldiers and Sailors Monument (within shouting distance of this marker); Curie (within shouting distance of this marker); Simeon Van Winkles (approx. 0.3 miles away); Morlot Ave - 33rd St. Bridge Over the Passaic River (approx. 0.6 miles away); The York Road (approx. 0.7 miles away); In Memory of Fair Lawn Police Officer Mary Ann Collura (approx. 0.8 miles away); Fair Lawn Memorial Park (approx. one mile away).
+At least 8 other markers are within walking distance of this marker: Abraham Godwin (within shouting distance of this marker); Passaic County Soldiers and Sailors Monument (within shouting distance of this marker); Curie (within shouting distance of this marker); Simeon Van Winkles (approx. 0.3 miles away); Morlot Ave - 33rd St. Bridge Over the Passaic River (approx. 0.6 miles away); The York Road (approx. 0.7 miles away); In Memory of Fair Lawn Police Officer Mary Ann Collura (approx. 0.8 miles away); Fair Lawn Memorial Park (approx. one mile away).
 Touch for a list and map of all markers in Paterson.

 More about this marker.
 Monument consists of a bronze bust of Gen. Pulaski atop a granite base.